Dolls Kill - Shop now

 7 customers mention "Writing quality"7 positive0 negative

-Customers find the writing quality good and well-done.
-They appreciate the refreshingly clean writing style.
+Customers praise the writing quality of the book, with one customer noting its refreshingly clean style.

 "...It was never boring.
 The best thing about it was the refreshingly clean writing, which allows me to recommend the book for any age...."
 Read more